-The opportunity presented in this report is why I chose to pursue social entrepreneurship.
+In fact, the opportunity mentioned in this article is why I chose to pursue social entrepreneurship.
 I realized early in my career that we could never solve the big social issues through charitable dollars and traditional means alone.
-I wanted to learn new methods for solving old problems, so I left a wonderful career at the national office of American Heart Association to spend the next decade getting my MBA in social entrepreneurship at Duke University and experimenting alongside dozens of nonprofits to find the best path forward.
-Last week, my good friend, Drew Tulchin of UpSpring, who teaches a graduate course on Social Enterprise Strategies at the University of Denver, invited me to present to his students via a webinar.
-I shared the five truths that all social architects need in their toolkit to ensure that the supply of the right deals meets the demand of impact investors
+I wanted to learn new methods for solving old problems, so I left a wonderful career at the national office of American Heart Association to spend the next chapter getting my MBA in social entrepreneurship at Duke University and experimenting alongside dozens of nonprofits and social enterprises to find the best path forward.
+Now, I teach social entrepreneurship.
+In each class, I share the five truths all social architects need in their toolkit to ensure that the supply of the right deals meets the demand of future investors.
+Here are the truths I have learned:

 While these new truths are daunting and will require new ways of thinking and doing, I predict that the ever-resilient social sector will catch up with demand for investment.
 We welcome your thoughts on these five truths.